Skip to content

 The soft-fail manifest-review (manifest/v1) gate reports the same SHA-pin findings to the Security tab.
 Make catalog-admission a required check in branch protection so the pin requirement is enforced at merge, not by convention.

 In-pipeline green is not the acceptance test.
-Re-verify the pinned plugin’s attestations independently from a clean workstation before approving — the exact commands are in SECURITY.md and ../security/verify.md.
+Re-verify the pinned plugin’s attestations independently from a clean workstation before approving — the exact commands are in SECURITY.md and the verification guide.

 Once admission passes and the attestations re-verify, merge.
 The merged marketplace.json is re-signed (cosign keyless) as part of the release so consumers can prove they fetched the catalog this repo published.